microsoft/Windows-AppConsult-PWALab/Manual/README.md

     ```

     First we create a new instance of the **WebPushClient** class, which is provided by the Web Push library.
 Then we create a **VapidDetails** object, which contains all the information to authenticate against the notification service: a URL or a mail address of the owner plus the public and private VAPID keys we have previously generated in Task 2.
-    The next step is to create a **PushSubscription** object, passing as parameter the three information which identify the subscription: the URI of the channel and the two specific authentication keys assigned to it.
-We retrieve them from the **PushChannel** object which has been passed as parameter by the Contoso Backend application.
+    The next step is to create a **PushSubscription** object, passing as parameter the three pieces of information which identify the subscription: the URI of the channel and the two specific authentication keys assigned to it.
+We retrieve them from the **PushChannel** object which has been passed as a parameter by the Contoso Backend application.
     In the end, we build a new **Notification** object, which is a C# representation of a web notification.
 This entity maps the following JSON:

     ```json